 The Internal Revenue Bulletin (IRB), published weekly, contains newly issued regulations, notices, announcements, legislation, court decisions, and other items of general interest.
 You may find this publication useful to keep you up to date with current developments.
-See How To Get Forms, Publications, and Other Assistance on this page.
+See How To Get Forms, Publications, and Other Assistance, later.